antimof/UxPlay/README.md

 on which a **Bonjour/Zeroconf mDNS/DNS-SD server** is also running.
-On Linux and BSD Unix servers, this is usually provided by [Avahi](https://www.avahi.org), through the avahi-daemon service, and is included in  most Linux distributions (this service can also be provided by MacOS, iOS or Windows servers).
+On Linux and BSD Unix servers, this is usually provided by [Avahi](https://www.avahi.org), through the avahi-daemon service, and is included in  most Linux distributions (this service can also be provided by macOS, iOS or Windows servers).

 UxPlay 1.35 is based on https://github.com/FD-/RPiPlay, with GStreamer integration from https://github.com/antimof/UxPlay.